SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 Resilience in terms of food production has been described by FAO as:
 > " In the context of sustainable food and agriculture, resilience is the capacity of agro-ecosystems, farming communities, households or individuals to maintain or enhance system productivity by preventing, mitigating or coping with risks, adapting to change, and recovering from shocks" (<a id="FAO2014">[FAO, 2014, p.28](#f7)</a>)

-The basic structure of phrase 2 is *food production systems + resilience/vulnerability*.
+The elements of the phrase are: *food production systems + resilience/vulnerability*.

 In the *food production system* terms, production systems and species are included (i.e. species are split from production where possible so that both resilience for the species and the production system will be covered).
 Some species remain linked to production to avoid irrelevant results (e.g. vegetable intake and psychological resilience). `pastoral*` is limited in this phrase, as it finds results from other uses (pastoral care, religion studies).